5 Tips for Staying Healthy This Winter

 1) Wash Up – Regular hand washing should be a special focus to keep viruses and bacteria at bay.
 Wash well (palms, between fingers, under fingernails) before eating, after using the restroom and touching contaminated surfaces like doorknobs or visiting high-risk places like a school or daycare.
 Teach your children the right way to wash too!

 2) The Nose Knows – Despite the idea of it, nasal irrigation’s benefits far away the “ick” factor.
 Flushing your nasal passage gets rid of infectious, irritating agents that enter the body through the nose.
-It also thins mucous and makes it easier for the body’s natural defenses to expel.
+It also thins mucus and makes it easier for the body’s natural defenses to expel.
 Always use distilled, sterile or boiled water, and clean your neti pot or syringe regularly.

 3) Act on It – Staying active is one of your best defenses, so keep your family moving.
 Try new activities like indoor or outdoor ice skating, or go for a quick walk.
 Regular exercise boosts your immune system and offers innumerable benefits including weight control and heart/lung impacts.